Japan–Singapore relations: Music

 Japanese artists such as Perfume, Kyary Pamyu Pamyu, Official Hige Dandism, Sakura Gakuin, Babymetal, AKB48 and Aimyon, are popular in Singapore.
 Many Japanese artists tend to tour Singapore due to their highly enthusiastic market for J-pop.
 Singaporean artists such as Olivia Ong have achieved much success in the large Japanese market, having moved to Tokyo at an early age and forming J-pop group Mirai while being signed to Japanese–Singaporean recording company S2S Pte Ltd.

 Amuse, Inc., a Japanese entertainment company that provides artist management services to many J-pop artists in Japan, has a subsidiary office in Singapore.

 Anime

 One of the many annual conventions featuring Japanese pop culture is Anime Festival Asia (アニメフェスティバルアジア Anime Fesutibaru Ajia), which is held annually at Singapore's Suntec Convention and Exhibition Centre.

 Transportation

 Air

-There are dozens of direct flights daily between Japan and Singapore with the following airlines: Singapore Airlines, Scoot, Jetstar, All Nippon Airways and Japan Airlines.
+There are dozens of direct flights daily between Japan and Singapore with the following airlines: Singapore Airlines, Scoot, All Nippon Airways and Japan Airlines.
 Singapore Changi Airport is also a focus city for All Nippon Airways.
 Singapore Airlines and All Nippon Airways have a codeshare agreement with each other.
 Singapore Airlines, All Nippon Airways and Japan Airlines are rated as 5-star airlines by Skytrax.
 As of 2019, Singapore Changi Airport was ranked the best airport in the world by Skytrax, with Tokyo Haneda Airport, Chubu Centrair International Airport, and Narita International Airport coming in second, sixth and ninth respectively.